MicrosoftLearning/dp-420-cosmos-db-dev/instructions/01-create-account.md

 1. Still in the **Query** tab, observe the value of the **Request Charge** field within the **Query Statistics** section.

-    > &#128221; Typically, the request charge for this simple query is between 2 and 3 RU/s.
+    > &#128221; Typically, the request charge for this simple query is between 2 and 3 RU/s when the container size is small.

 1. Close your web browser window or tab.